stevenplatt/cv/README.md

 ## Research Projects
 * Federated Byzantine Agreement for 5G Core Networks.
 Consensus constructed in Python.
 2018-present
+* Voice Assistant Call Route Optimization using Erlang and Freeswitch.
+2017-2018
 * Application Layer Modeling in Vehicle Networks.
 Model constructed in Java using VSimRTI.
 2017-2018

 ## Conferences and Workshops